All anti-national forces that want to halt country's progress against AAP: Arvind Kejriwal | Politics

 - India

-All ''anti-national forces'' that want to halt the country's progress are against the Aam Aadmi Party (AAP), its national convenor Arvind Kejriwal said here on Tuesday.
+All ''anti-national forces'' that want to halt the country's progress are against the AAP, its national convenor Arvind Kejriwal said here on Tuesday and urged people to join the party to make India the number one nation in the world.

-Describing the AAP's newly-acquired status of a national party in a short span of 10 years as a ''miraculous and incredible'' achievement, Kejriwal said it brings with it a huge responsibility as well.
+Describing the Aam Aadmi Party's (AAP) newly-acquired status of a national party in a short span of 10 years as "unbelievable, unimaginable and nothing short of magic," the AAP convenor said the feat brings with it a huge responsibility as well.

+The AAP supremo also warned party leaders and workers to be ready to face political attacks and even go to jail if need be, citing the arrest of former Delhi ministers Manish Sisodia and Satyendar Jain over corruption charges.

-He urged people to join the AAP in order to make India the number one country in the world.
+He urged people to join the AAP in large numbers by calling on 9871010101 to make India the number one country in the world.

 ''All the anti-national forces that want to stop the progress of the country are against the AAP, but the almighty is with us,'' the Delhi chief minister said in an address at the party headquarters here.